kosson/GnodEdge/README.md

 - Ensure you have Node.js version 20.2.0 (i suggest installing with nvm);
 - Create a file in the root of the project called publications.sqlite.
 This will be the Sqlite3 database.

 Important note: This is work in progress.
 The first stable app will be marked by the first release.
+This application is as it is.
+I do not guarantee for the safety of your data.
+It is a well behaved application, but let nt sleep on that, shall we?!

 Details for using the app, in this section of the documentation: [loadingdata](DOCS/lodingdata.md).